top of page

 Are there performance opportunities?

-As an alternative, I share recordings of student performances (with permission) in monthly studio newsletters, optional preparations for Royal Conservatory Exams (or other judged events), and coaching for student-led performance community performances (talent shows, nursing homes, open-mic nights, etc.)
+Additional performance opportunities include: recordings of student performances shared (with permission) in monthly studio newsletters, optional preparations for Royal Conservatory Exams (or other judged events), and coaching for student-led performance community performances (talent shows, nursing homes, open-mic nights, etc.)

 “Catherine is dedicated and an encouraging teacher.
 My daughter is an older beginning and struggles with anxiety but Blossom Piano Studio has helped her make a rapid progress in a nurturing way.
 We are studying over Zoom which I wasn’t sure would work but it has been really wonderful during a season when we were in need of enrichment.
 Highly recommend Catherine!"